Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture

-where ${n_{\textrm{SR-SPP}}(\epsilon_{\textrm{eff}})}$ is the propagative SR-SPPs mode index provided by a metal film with the same thickness as the nanoribbon, $m$ is a positive integer indexing the resonance order, and $\phi(\epsilon_{\textrm{eff}})$ is a phase change due to the reflection at end-faces.
-It should be underlined that both $\phi(\epsilon_{\textrm{eff}})$ and ${n_{\textrm{SR-SPP}}(\epsilon_{\textrm{eff}})}$ are functions of metal and ambient dielectric permittivities.
-Although eq. \ref{resonance condition} provides a physical insight for explaining the resonance condition, anticipating the exact position of resonant scattering is dependent on $\phi(\epsilon_{\textrm{eff}})$ which is complicated to be evaluated, especially when the surrounding material is dispersive and lossy.
-It is worth mentioning that decreasing the gap size pushes the SR-SPP to confine more tightly to the metal surfaces, leading to the domination of the absorption.
-Meanwhile, due to the large refractive indices of multistate GST, by decreasing the gap size only a small portion of the incident light couples to gap surface plasmons.
-As a result, the electromagnetic field enhancement is so weak that by modifying the crystallization fraction, a negligible change in the reflection spectra is expected.
-To overcome this issue, the design of GST nanostripe with an optimized height is indispensable; Figure \ref{fig.reflection and profiles}(c) demonstrates the coupling between third-order (m=3) SR-SPPs of the gold nanoribbon and the enhanced SR-SPPs-like mode excited on the surface of back-reflector which results in the enhanced light-matter interaction in the GST gap nanostripe.
-Here, the absorption mechanism can be explained by the Ohmic losses in the nanoribbon and the back-mirror as well as the energy absorbed in the GST nanostripe itself upon multiple reflections of the standing wave between subsequent dielectric spacers.
+where ${n_{\textrm{SR-SPP}}(\epsilon_{\textrm{eff}})}$ is the index of the SR-SPP mode freely propagating at the interface of an Au film with the same thickness as the nanoribbon, $m$ is a positive integer indexing the resonance order, and $\phi(\epsilon_{\textrm{eff}})$ is the phase change due to the reflection at the end-faces of the F-P structure.
+It should be underlined that both $\phi(\epsilon_{\textrm{eff}})$ and ${n_{\textrm{SR-SPP}}(\epsilon_{\textrm{eff}})}$ in a general F-P resonator are functions of the dielectric permittivities of Au and GST.
+Although eq. \ref{resonance condition} provides a physical insight for explaining the resonance condition, calculating the exact wavelength of the resonant mode requires accurate calculation of $\phi(\epsilon_{\textrm{eff}})$, which is complicated especially when the surrounding material is dispersive and lossy.
+It is worth mentioning that decreasing the gap size between the Au nanoribbon and back reflector pushes the SR-SPP to confine more tightly to the Au surface, leading to the domination of the absorption.
+Meanwhile, due to the large refractive indices of GST in different phases, by decreasing the gap size only a small portion of the incident light couples to the gap surface plasmons.
+As a result, the electromagnetic field enhancement is so weak that by modifying the crystallization fraction, a negligible change in the reflection spectrum is expected.
+To overcome this issue, the design of GST nanostripes with an optimized height is indispensable.
+Figure \ref{fig.reflection and profiles}(a) demonstrates the coupling between third-order (m = 3) SR-SPPs of the Au nanoribbon and the enhanced SR-SPPs-like mode excited at the surface of the back reflector, which results in the enhanced light-matter interaction in the GST nanostripe.
+Here, the absorption mechanism can be explained by the Ohmic losses in the Au nanoribbon and the back reflector as well as the energy absorbed in the GST nanostripe upon multiple reflections of the standing wave between subsequent SiO$_{2}$ spacers.